Developer Documentation

 $ docker run --rm -p 4000:4000 -p 35729:35729 -v $(pwd):/srv/jekyll -w /srv/jekyll/docs jekyll-theme-rtd

-And, as before, the website is served at http://localhost:4000.
+In this mode, the generated site is written to docs/_site.
+As before, the website is served at http://localhost:4000.

 πŸ› Debug Config